quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 # Overview

-This document describes how the QUIC protocol can be expressed in qlog.
+This document describes how the HTTP/3 protocol can be expressed in qlog.
 It defines a qlog extension schema for use with the main schema {{QLOG-MAIN}}.
 HTTP/3 events are defined with a category, a name (the concatenation of "category" and "event"), an "importance", an optional "trigger", and "data"